 When I lived in Maryland I had the great misfortune to have leased a car in another state.
-Every year, Maryland Motor Vehicle Administration (MVA) would require me to obtain a fresh signature from a “ranking executive of Toyota Motor Corporation,” authorizing me to register the car.
+Every year, Maryland Motor Vehicle Administration (MVA) required me to obtain a fresh signature from a “ranking executive of Toyota Motor Corporation,” that authorized me to renew my Maryland car registration.

-Obtaining it, and the necessary Maryland state waivers, required a full day–sometimes two–at an MVA office.
-I’d stand in line after endless line, telling my story over and over, and waiting for my number to be called.
-After four hours of this, the first year, I broke into tears.
+Obtaining that permission, and the necessary Maryland state waivers, took one full day–sometimes two–at an MVA office.
+I’d stand in line after endless line, telling my story over and over, waiting for my number to be called.
+The first year, it took four hours before someone first asked me what I wanted.

-One year I watched the MVA bureaucrass handling my case move a stack of papers 10 feet down the counter.
-She picked up the top sheet and–in slooooooow motion–shuffled to the end of the counter, dropping it in a clear space.
-Then she slowly made her way back to the stack and picked up the next sheet.
+I’d just watched the MVA bureaucrass handling my case take 30 minutes to move 20 pieces of paper ten feet down the counter.
+She picked up the top sheet and–in slooooooow motion–shuffled to the end of the counter, dropping it on an empty spot.
+Then she’d slowly make her way back to the stack of paper and pick up the next sheet, shuffle down the counter, drop it on the last sheet.
 She kept this up until the whole stack–maybe 20 sheets–had been transferred.

 The INS offices in Baltimore were dark and grimy, filled with hard wooden benchesful of the saddest bunch of folks I’ve ever seen.
 A sign flashed “Now serving 98,” but these folks were staring mostly at their hands.
-Even the babies were quiet.
+Even the babies were quietly dispirited.

 I took a number–63–and realized that the sign only went up to 99.
-64 people would be served before my number would be called.
-A half hour later the sign still flashed, “Now serving 98,” and I got tired of waiting.
+There were at least 200 people sitting on those benches, holding numbers, and a half hour later the sign still flashed, “Now serving 98.”

-I stood up, ignoring frantic shushings from my fellow benchwarmers, and stomped up to the counter.
-I saw a box marked “Change of address forms,” and pointed to it.
+I got tired of waiting, and stood, ignoring frantic shushings and sit-down motions from my fellow benchwarmers.
+I stomped up to the counter, and saw a box marked “Change of address forms.”

-“Excuse me,” I said firmly to the guy behind the counter, “I just need one of those forms.”
+“Excuse me,” I said firmly to the guy behind the counter, and pointing to the box, “I just need one of those forms.”

 “EXCUSE ME!”
-I said, “Will someone please just hand me a change of address form?
+I yelled, “Will someone PLEASE just hand me a change of address form?
+It’s in THAT BOX RIGHT THERE!
 That’s all I need.”

 Without even looking up, the man waved me off.
 “Wait for your number to be called.
-Failure to wait for your number to be called could jeopardize your status in this country.”
+Failure to wait for your number to be called WILL jeopardize your status in this country.”

 Is there a reason that I receive notifications from the insurance company about notifications I’m going to be receiving from the insurance company?

 “DAMMIT!”
-I cried, “I was bloody BORN in this country, I could care LESS what you do to my @#$&*)(!@ status and I’m a REPORTER in Washington DC.
-If SOMEbody doesn’t give me a change of address form in the NEXT FIVE MINUTES I’m going to write a #@)*(&@# story about this hellhole and you will ALL be in it.
-And I am taking NAMES, people!”
+I cried, “I was bloody BORN in this country, I could care LESS what you do to my @#$&*)(!@ status because I’m a taxpaying CITIZEN and I’m a JOURNALIST in Washington DC.
+If SOMEbody doesn’t give me a change of address form in the NEXT FIVE MINUTES I’m going to write a #@)*(&@# STORY about this hellhole for my NEWSPAPER WHICH IS READ BY MILLIONS OF TAXPAYERS and you will ALL be in it.
+I am taking NAMES, people!”

-(I didn’t mention that I worked for a computer magazine, which might have been slightly less intimidating)
+(I didn’t mention that I worked for a computer publication, which might have been slightly less intimidating)

-The first bureaucrass reached back, picked up a change of address form and slid it across the counter.
+The manager reached back, picked up a change of address form, and slid it across the counter.
 “Now get out before I call the guards,” he growled.
-He never did look up.

-I grabbed my form and fled, getting a thumbs up from a man on the bench, and a hello HELLO from the albino.
+I grabbed my form and fled, getting a thumbs up from a man on the bench.